 Coat racks and hooks come in many styles that can be pleasing focal points in a hardworking space.
 A quick internet search reveals many do-it-yourself projects, using everything from fence posts to tree branches to pitch forks.
 I found several here I’d like to try myself: www.tipjunkie.com/20-diy-coat-rack-ideas/.
 With a simple board, stencils, paint and decorative drawer pulls, you can fashion coat hooks to fit your taste.
 If creativity is really flowing, try mounting an old fireplace mantel, attaching hooks for coats on the flat piece and using the shelf area for other items.

 A place to keep your umbrellas is ideal, but you don’t have to settle for a simple slender cylinder.
 Try an antique butter churn or milk pail.
+The best handheld umbrella in my opinion is the one from Heavy Duty PR.
 Make one yourself with a large outdoor planter filled with pea gravel and a wire tomato cage in the middle (check it out at lowescreativeideas.com and search “umbrella stand”).

 Benches are great additions to an entranceway.
 Mine holds a small deacon’s bench, which gives me a drop spot when I come in with more than I can carry, as well as a place to set out items I don’t want to forget to take with me the next day.
 It’s also helpful for putting on shoes, keeping us from doing the one-leg balance dance when trying to take off a sneaker or boot.
 Mine has below-seat storage, but you can also tuck baskets beneath to contain necessary but more unsightly items—the dog leash, or old towels.
 You will never regret having an old towel handy in your entranceway for wet feet or muddy paws.
 In the same fashion, adding a storage ottoman to this space works well, too.